Sumaya858/Word-Puzzle/Readme.md

 3. A congrats alert it shown in a specific block when it's clicked.

 ### Favorites
-when the click buttons works inside the blocks.
+1. when the click buttons works inside the blocks.
-When the color changed.
+2. When the color changed.
-Clickeing on the image button to play the music.
+3. Clicking on the image button to play the music.

 ### The code of the blocks